gregbell26/TSA-Software-2018/README.md

 This project aims to be a complete animation suite available on all platforms that runs in the browser.

-This project utlilizes the three.js library.
+This project utilizes the three.js library.

 Development of this project is headed by Daniel F.
 Our development team consists of Gregory B. and Jordan M.